 - Preferably a combination of both 1 and 2.

-Depending on your company’s geographic profile and/or risk tolerance, your company may need to also consider whether it is exposed with respect to other sanctions regimes, e.g. the EU’s consolidated list and arms embargoes, UN Security Council resolutions, or even smaller regimes such as Australia’s DFAT list or lists produced by Singapore’s MAS.
+Beyond the Russia sanctions and depending on your company’s geographic profile and/or risk tolerance, your company must not forget to consider whether it is exposed to other sanctions regimes involving other nations and specially designated nationals of other targeted states, e.g. the EU’s consolidated list and arms embargoes, UN Security Council resolutions, or even smaller regimes such as Australia’s DFAT list or lists produced by Singapore’s MAS.

 When engaging in deeper relationships with suppliers and buyers, a company should understand the counter-party’s exposure to comprehensively sanctioned countries.
 Companies should vet their suppliers and buyers against both OFAC’s SDN list and a non-consolidated list, as well as any other applicable lists.
 A shipment tracking program could take the form of a vessel tracking tool that would rapidly screen vessels for sanctions concerns and track their movements.
 Taking these steps will put your company well on the way to avoiding the ire of the regulators.